E-CAM/E-CAM-Library/index.rst

     * :ref:`search`

-This is a collection of the modules that have been created by E-CAM_ (http://www.e-cam2020.eu) community within the four initial target areas of E-CAM_:
+This is a collection of the software modules that have been documented by E-CAM_ (http://www.e-cam2020.eu) community within the four initial target areas of E-CAM_:

 .. toctree::